max-kay/pba/report/report.typ

 Where $F_(h k l)$ is the complex structure factor at position $mat(h, k, l;)$ in the reciprocal space, $f_j$ is the atomic form factor of the atom at position $vec(a_j, b_j, c_j)$.
 In a perfect infinitely large crystal the structure factor is zero everywhere except at integer valued $mat(h, k, l)$.
 Note that the Laue method measures the intensity $I = abs(F)^2$ such that the phase of $F_(h k l)$ is lost.

 The best use case for the Laue method is on a perfect single crystal.
 If the periodicity of the crystal is broken the peaks measured broaden and become more diffuse.
-However if there is some statistical pattern in the aperiodicity of the crystal (as in PBAs) the change of the shape of the peaks is characteristic of this statistical pattern.
+However if there is some statistical pattern in the aperiodicity of the crystal (as in PBAs) the change of the shape of the peaks is characteristic of this statistical pattern. @nature

 == Monte Carlo Simulation